Interpretable Complex-Valued Neural Networks for Privacy Protection: Approach

 where $f^{l}$ denotes the complex-valued tensor for the $l$-th sample in the batch.

-For max-pooling layers, we modify the rule such that the neural activation unit with the maximum norm in the region is selected.
-The modified max-pooling layer does not change the phase of its input.
-For the dropout layer, we apply the dropout operation at the unit of each individual complex value with both the real part and the imaginary part.
-Skip connections can be formulated as $f+\Phi(f)$, where the inner module $\Phi(f)$ also satisfies Eqn.~(\ref{eqn:rotate}).
+For max-pooling layers, we modify the rule such that the feature with the maximum norm in the region is selected, which ensures that max-pooling does not change the phase of its input.

+For the dropout layer, we randomly drops out both the real and imaginary parts of complex-valued features.
+Skip connections can be formulated as $f+\Phi(f)$, where the inner module $\Phi(f)$ recursively satisfies Eqn.~(\ref{eqn:rotate}).

 All above six operations satisfy Eqn.~(\ref{eqn:rotate}).
 Please see supplementary materials for the proof.